Corebird, a native GTK+ twitter client for the Linux desktop, reached the 1.7.4 release earlier today with some bug-fixes.

-1. Open terminal (Ctrl+Alt+T) and run command to add the PPA:
+1. Open terminal via Ctrl+Alt+T or by searching for ‘terminal’ from app launcher.
+When it opens, run command to add PPA:

 sudo add-apt-repository ppa:ubuntuhandbook1/corebird

-Type in your password (no visual feedback) when it asks and hit Enter.
+Input your password (no visual feedback while typing) when it prompts and hit Enter.

 2. Then upgrade Corebird if you have a previous release installed via Software Updater:

 Or simply run following commands to install or upgrade Corebird:

 sudo apt update sudo apt install corebird

 For Ubuntu 16.04, due to the outdated GTK+ library, choose to install the snap package.